All Episodes

 But in terms of understanding exactly what's happening in the country, I don't think they have, I don't think they have a clue.

-When they let's look at the libs first.
+Let's look at the Libs first.

 You are in California.